mewbotorg/mewbot/docs/README_DOCS.md

 Mewbot is a plugin friendly, multi-platform, chatbot framework which can load bots from YAML definitions.

-The docs are built using sphinx.
+The docs are built using `sphinx`.

 # What should go in here?